-Centrali's new Workflow Orchestration feature makes it easy to build complex, multi-step processes.
+Centrali's new Workflow Automation feature makes it easy to build complex, multi-step processes.
 In this guide, we'll walk through three common patterns: order processing, approval workflows, and data synchronization.

 Prerequisites